 Each class at Longfleet has its own ‘Keep Safe’ team.
 This information is sent home annually to be shared with parents.

 We have a Safeguarding Policy and procedures in place, a copy of the policy can be found on this website.
+The school has a school lockdown procedure

 The Prevent Duty guidance (under the Counter Terrorism and Security Act 2015) places a duty on schools to have "due regard to the need to prevent people from being drawn into terrorism."
 Each year we conduct a risk assessment to ensure our processes are robust and able to ensure that these duties are effectively undertaken.
 This is monitored by the Inclusion Committee of the Governing Body.
 We have also produced a Prevent information leaflet which provides further details of the strategies that we use.